-The CiCC is supported to understand and represent the views of hundreds of other children in care and care leavers collected through the Involvement Service.
-The CiCC is regularly supported to participate in local, regional, national and international research.
+The CiCC is supported to understand and represent the views of hundreds of other children in care and care leavers which are collected through the Involvement Service.

 "I see the Involvement Team as like my home.
 As like my safe place...
-I feel safe, I feel home when I'm with you guys" Care Leaver
+I feel safe, I feel home when I'm with you guys" [Care Leaver]